 The ageing process begins with six months in new French barrique, followed by two full years in older French and American (70/30) oak barriques.
 These barrels are aged and coopered on Muga's premises.
 Muga was the first winery in Spain to have an in-house cooperage.
 The wines are racked throughout the ageing process and fined with fresh egg whites (cracked by hand) before bottling.
 The wine is aged for a minimum of 18 months in bottle before release.

-Selección is only produced in great vintages and in varying quantities depending on the conditions of each vintage.
-The wine is a result of a strict selection of the family's oldest vineyards planted on hillsides and higher altitude sites that tend to have poorer soil and better drainage.
+Selección is only produced in top years and in varying quantities depending on the conditions of each vintage.
+The wine is the result of a strict selection of the family's oldest plots planted on hillsides and higher altitude sites that have poorer soils.
 These conditions result in lower yields and higher quality fruit.
-In the cellar, vinification is similar to flagship Reserva bottling, but Selección Especial sees a higher quality oak treatment, longer ageing, and strict selection by the family.
+In the cellar, vinification is similar to flagship Reserva bottling, but Selección Especial sees a higher quality oak treatment, longer ageing, and a final barrel selection.